mvr/mvr.github.io/posts/lightcone.md

 by chance.
 For this reason, most search tools allow the user to specify *required* cells of the catalyst, which are not allowed to have their state flipped at any point.
-For the eater, this might be all the marked cells in:
+For the eater, this might be all the marked cells in the following pattern:

 ```lifeviewer
 x = 5, y = 6, rule = LifeHistory